Kishanjaisoorya/Dissolve/README.md

 * Real-Time Updates
 * Community Governance

-Overall, Dissolve aims to revolutionize social media by combining the immediacy and accessibility of Twitter with the security and decentralization of blockchain technology, creating a platform where freedom of expression is upheld, and users are incentivized to contribute positively to the community.
+Overall, Dissolve aims to revolutionize social media by combining the immediacy and accessibility of X with the security and decentralization of blockchain technology, creating a platform where freedom of expression is upheld, and users are incentivized to contribute positively to the community.

+Note: Need to Install Node modules